 I went seeking shark wisdom and found it unexpectedly in a seemingly insignificant seashell.
 Nothing is insignificant, and the impermanence of the material world is balanced by the permanence of experience and encounter if we allow it to permeate our bodies fully.
 From this journey, I have learnt some valuable lessons about Law and my place in it.

 Abram talks about how he sees God in nature, and refers to his Jewish heritage by explaining that in Hebrew – as with many languages – the words for breath, air, spirit, god, etc are often similar or even the same (37:40).
 He goes on to explain that a mysterious name is given for God in Hebrew, a name that consists of the four letters YHWH with no certain pronunciation, although it is commonly stated as ‘YAHWEH’.
-This is partly due to the Hebrew language not using vowels?
+This is partly due to the Hebrew language not using vowels.
 But Abrams suggests that part of the great secrecy around the name of God can be derived from the fact that ‘breath’ and ‘spirit’ have a shared word in Hebrew.
 Abrams suggests that YHWH is not pronounced, but rather breathed.
-In other words, rather than filling in the gaps with vowels or verbal language, the gaps are instead filled with air, breath, something more-than-human that is life sustaining, physically intangible, yet sensorially experienceable.
+In other words, rather than filling in the gaps with vowels or verbal language, the gaps are instead filled with air, breath, something more-than-human that is life sustaining, physically intangible, yet sensorially experience-able.
 So when we breathe, when animals and plants breathe, when air and water interact to co-create climate, we are sharing in a communicative form devoid of any one specific language.
 Even those animated forms of life considered ‘abiotic’, like rocks and mountains, are touched and formed by wind and air…indeed, some of the most startlingly spiritual moments I have encountered have involved the sound of rushing of air through underground caverns!

 Reading a book by David Abram called ‘Becoming Animal’ that is a development of his book ‘Spell of the Sensuous’, both of which explore sensory experiences of the more-than-human world.
 He was describing how the general human perception of ‘shape-shifting’ elements in nature, like light and shadows, is one of 2-dimensions.
 We see ourselves (the 3D being) and then our shadow on the ground, a 2D casting of our shape as it blocks the light.
 However, he then goes on to describe how a bee might be flying along, the light gleaming on its wings, and pass into the space between me and my shadow.
 When this happens, the light ceases to gleam on the bee, it is effected/affected by entering that space.
 So, the space between me and my shadow on the ground is actually part of the shadow, and I am connected to it, and indeed a part of it as well.
 From the moment I begin and the 2D image of my shadow on the ground ends, we constitute a 3-dimensional entity that is ‘shadow of’ and is becoming (or co-becoming?) ‘shadow of’.